 Ayuvedic Coaching Session $125*

-This session includes up to 2 hours of consultation including detailed health and wellness survey, goals, and dosha evaluation.
+This session includes 90 minutes of consultation including detailed health and wellness survey, goals, and dosha evaluation.
 A coaching plan will be created during the session which will include 3-5 suggested improvement focus areas.
 Ayurvedic coaching may include: health history, pulse and tongue evalution, eye reading, inspection of hands and nails, and detailed interview.
 A coaching session is perfect for those wanting to learn how to start applying Ayurvedic principles to their life.

 Follow-up Coaching Session $85*

-These 30-minute follow-up sessions are designed to fine-tune and adjust your coaching plans over time, as needed.
+These 60-minute follow-up sessions are designed to fine-tune and adjust your coaching plans over time, as needed.
 As you make positive changes in your life, you will need to adjust your approach.
 In addition, ayurveda makes changes based on seasons, time of life and stress levels – so periodic reviews and adjustments are necessary.

 * Brief e-mail follow-ups are included; however, if your question or issue is too complex for e-mail, you may be requested to schedule a Follow-up Session at the CAP’s discretion.